 We use tooth extractions as a last resort.
 The ultimate goal is to save teeth and restore them when possible.
 Reasons we may extract them include severe damage, overcrowding, or severe decay.
 In these cases, extracting them is the best option to improve your overall oral health.

-Gum disease is a serious problem, yet it is very simple to avoid.
+Gum disease is a serious problem, yet it is simple to avoid.
 This common oral health problem can lead to painful symptoms and can even cause tooth loss when left untreated.
 As periodontitis, or gum disease, progresses, it may lead to gum recession, bone loss, and tooth loss.

 Treating gum disease as soon as possible is the best thing you can do for your oral health.
 Typically with early intervention, we can successfully treat it.
 Scaling and root planing are great treatments that we use.
-It will remove the infection from under the gums and help the teeth reattach to the gums.
-Sometimes, a deep cleaning and antibacterial rinse may be all you need.

 Missing Teeth Solutions